 - How will the flexibility and choice of programs continue as students return to in-person learning?

 Lessons Learned from Remote Learning & How We Can Move Forward

-Everyday more and more research is coming available on the academic and social emotional impact of remote learning.
+Every day more and more research is coming available on the academic and social-emotional impact of remote learning.
 Despite our best efforts, research suggests that remote learning has been a disaster for most students, especially students who are considered at-risk.
 Due to isolation and quarantine efforts, students are experiencing more depression and anxiety.
-In a recent article, “Covid-19’s Impact on Students’ Academic and Mental Well-Being,” (2020, Terada) states that schools will face widening academic gaps between different populations that will take years to recover.
+A recent article, “Covid-19’s Impact on Students’ Academic and Mental Well-Being,” (2020, Terada) outlines that schools will face widening academic gaps between different populations that will take years to recover.
 We’re left wondering, “Is there anything positive about remote learning?”